 You have no “professional” experience?
 Perfect.
 If a recruiter does not value a student working part-time as a server or bar tender to help pay your way through college, run away and never look back.
 Hand in hand with attending college this fast-paced, high demand, type of work should be seen at face value: instilling the importance of coach-ability, relatability with a wide range of people, and delivering the best overall experience at all times.

-You Can Only Go Up From Here!
+5. Remember, You Can Only Go Up from Here!

 Majors aside, recent grads have an innate ability to embrace the challenges placed in front of them.
 After sacrificing countless hours of sleep, weeks of social interaction, most likely drinking way too much caffeine, graduates have come too far to limit themselves now.
 With shiny, new degrees in hand, appreciate the qualities you possess and play it to your advantage!
 Work the longer hours, utilize the resources all around, and grow.
 This is how you earn your worth.